xtgg4310/AquaScan/README.md

 ![image](https://github.com/xtgg4310/AquaScan_Artifact/blob/main/figure/setup-2-2.jpg)

 ## Detail of each function
 This section is to introduce the function.
 If you want to run the data, please make sure that all parameters are configured.
 The function also leaves the areas to be manually configured for the parameters.
-You can check the Python files.
+You can check the python files.

 ### Sonar Control
 Please see the README.md in Sonar_control folder.